-We are working to remediate these material weaknesses and are taking steps to strengthen our internal control.
-Specifically, we are working to develop and implement a staffing plan for hiring additional accounting and finance personnel in 2023, hire additional qualified resources with appropriate knowledge and expertise to handle complex accounting issues and effectively prepare financial statements and conduct regular and continuous U.S. GAAP accounting and financial reporting training programs for our financial reporting and accounting personnel.
+We are working to remediate the remaining material weakness and are taking steps to strengthen our internal control.
+Specifically, we are still working to develop and implement a staffing plan for hiring additional accounting and finance personnel in 2024, hire additional qualified resources with appropriate knowledge and expertise to handle complex accounting issues and effectively prepare financial statements and conduct regular and continuous U.S. GAAP accounting and financial reporting training programs for our financial reporting and accounting personnel.
 In order to maintain and improve the effectiveness of our disclosure controls and procedures and internal controls over financial reporting, we will need to expend significant resources and provide significant management oversight.
-We plan to adopt measures to improve our internal file management procedures and an effective recognition procedure by (i) establishing internal document management policies and systems, (ii) continuing our efforts to implement necessary review and controls at relevant levels and all important documents and contracts will be submitted to the office of our chief administrative officers for retention and review, and (iii) establishing standard procedures to recognize revenue and costs based on the contracts service periods.